GuyRayOv/Spotify/README.md

 ⚙️ Notebook Workflow

-The notebooks are executed sequentially, where Notebook N executes notebook N-1 and loads the serialized output (.pkl) of N−1.
+The notebooks are executed sequentially, where Notebook N executes notebook N-1 and loads its serialized output (.pkl of N−1).
-Notebook N processes and exports data for N+1.
 Each stage can be re-run independently, promoting flexibility and reproducibility.

 A centralized configuration file {PROJECT_PATH}/src/config.json defines all global parameters, including: